 The Master controller is the first system to autonomously wake up on the application of power to the chip due to on-chip power on reset circuitry.
 All generic system information resides in the Master controller memory and it proceeds to wake up the Slaves as required based on this information.
 The relative wake up sequences of the Master and the various Slaves are described in more detail later in this section after a description of the memory structures.
-A complete power up of the chip is also emulated with the release of an active low hard reset (RSTB) from pin while selective Master and Slave sub-system resets are enacted from software using the serial interface (I2C/SPI).
+A complete power up of the chip is also emulated with the release of an active low hard reset (RSTB) from pin while selective Master and Slave sub-system resets are enacted from software using the serial interface (I2C / SPI).

-The Master memory structure is shown in Figure 10.
-It contains a one-time programmable non-volatile memory (NVM) that stores the settings for the chip associated with the master controller.
-The master controller also contains a volatile PIF bank (NVMCopy) that has an exact copy of the NVM at every chip power up.
-This NVMCopy is the memory that is addressable using the serial interface (I2C/SPI) on Page 0 and can be overwritten from the I2C/SPI interface.
-The "Chip Settings" is the memory space that is not addressable from the I2C/SPI control and is the actual control for the chip.
+The Master memory structure is shown in Figure 14.
+It contains a one-time programmable nonvolatile memory (NVM) that stores the settings for the chip associated with the master controller.
+The master controller also contains a volatile PIF bank (NVMCopy) that has an exact copy of the nonvolatile memory (NVM) at every chip power up.
+This volatile PIF (NVMCopy) is the memory that is addressable using the serial interface (I2C / SPI) on Page 0 and can be overwritten from the I2C / SPI interface.
+The "Chip Settings" is the memory space that is not addressable from the I2C / SPI control and is the actual control for the chip.
 The NVM contains a two bit "Lock Pattern" that can be set to "10" or "01" to 'lock' the chip configuration once the final configuration is determined and wake up of the entire chip is desired in this configuration.
 Additionally, there is a bit in the NVM that is an active low indicator of a manual wake up.
-This bit set to "1" along with the 'lock' for the configurations can alternatively be tried at all times using only the volatile NVMCopy PIF section.
+This bit set to "1" along with the 'lock' for the configuration leads to an autonomous wake up of the chip using the 'locked' configuration.
+Any number of different configurations can alternatively be tried at all times using only the volatile NVMCopy PIF section.
 This is useful for evaluations as well as allowing real time programming of the chip in various configurations with complete flexibility.
-The Master Controller finite state machine (FSM) described later in this section controls the device behavior in accordance with the configuration in this memory structure and as per the wake up mode.
+The Master Controller finite state machine (FSM) described later in this section controls the device behavior in accordance with the configuration in this memory structure and as per the wake up mode

-Figure 10 Master Memory Structure
+Figure 14 Master Memory Structure

-The memory structure for each slave is shown in Figure 11 and is similar in construction to the master controller memory structure with some minor differences.
+The memory structure for each slave is shown in Figure 15 and is similar in construction to the master controller memory structure with some minor differences.
 The NVMCopy volatile PIF for the slave is addressable by the serial interface with the unique Page number associated with the slave.
-The "Slave Settings" is the memory space that is not addressable from the I2C/SPI control and is the actual control for the slave.
+The "Slave Settings" is the memory space that is not addressable from the I2C / SPI control and is the actual control for the slave.
 Each Slave has a two time programmable NVM by virtue of two copies of the NVM memory.
 This makes the slave settings two time programmable with the fuse pointer from the master controller determining which of the two NVM banks is used.
 The presence of two NVM banks is transparent to the slave controller since the current pointer which determines which of the two NVM banks is used is set by the master controller independently.

-Figure 11 Slave Memory Structure
+Figure 15 Slave Memory Structure